 Financial counsellors can offer a range of support, depending on someone's eligibility for the service.
 This support could include providing advice about rights and responsibilities, negotiating with a creditor, or working out a realistic payment plan for debts.

-For more information about how a financial counsellor can help you, visit the National Debt Helpline website.
+For more information about how a financial counsellor can help you, visit National Debt Helpline.

 Who is eligible for financial counselling?